aitournament/snake_web/book/src/rust_sdk.md

 ## Raw functions

 The raw `extern "C"` functions are available in the [raw](https://sdk.snake.aitournament.com/snake_sdk/raw/index.html) module of the SDK.
-These unsafe functions _can_ be used directly, but they mostly exist as a reference if you want to use another language without the [Rust SDK][rust_sdk].
+These unsafe functions _can_ be used directly, but they mostly exist as a reference to document the wasm interface if you want to use another language without the [Rust SDK][rust_sdk].

 [rust_sdk]: https://github.com/aitournament/snake_sdk